AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2014-05-18-skip-list-java.markdown

   categories: projects
 ---

-The skip list is a interesting probabilistic data structure which and can be an alternative to trees.
-Here I've completed a simple implementation in Java using generics.
-The items in the skip list are actually key-value pairs and therefore works as a map.
+The skip list is a interesting probabilistic data structure which can be an alternative to trees.
+Below is a simple implementation in Java using generics to store key-value pairs and therefore works as a map.

 Code available on my [GitHub page](https://github.com/AntonFagerberg/SkipList-Map-Java).